RH Shares Sink 19.5% After Q4 Earnings and Revenue Miss, Weak Q1 Outlook

 RH (RH) shares plunged 19.5% after the luxury home-furnishings retailer missed Q4 FY2025 earnings by $0.71 per share and revenue by roughly $31mn.

-If housing turnover stabilizes and RH's new gallery openings drive outsized traffic, the sell-off could prove a buying opportunity.
+The contrarian case isn't dead. it's just harder.
+If housing turnover stabilizes and new gallery openings drive outsized traffic, this sell-off prices in a worst case that may not materialize.
 Watch Q1 demand trends alongside May's Case-Shiller data for signs the luxury housing customer is re-engaging.
-A Q1 revenue print above the guided range would challenge the bear case quickly.
+A Q1 revenue print above the guided range would challenge the bear case quickly, but the burden of proof has shifted squarely onto management's shoulders.

 For a full financial breakdown and valuation model on RH, generate your Basis Report here.